 How to end a joint tenancy that isn't a fixed-term

-If you don't have fixed-term tenancy or it has ended been renewed, you or any other joint tenant can end the tenancy by giving a valid notice to quit.
+If you don't have fixed-term tenancy or it has ended and not been renewed, you or any other joint tenant can end the tenancy by giving a valid notice to quit to the landlord.

 You can do this with or without the agreement of the other joint tenants.
 The tenancy ends for all the joint tenants.

-When the tenancy ends none of you has the right to continue living there.
+When the notice to quit expires none of you has the right to continue living there.

 Find out more about ending a periodic (month to month) tenancy.

 Leaving a joint tenancy

 If you want to leave a joint tenancy and the others want to stay it is usually best to discuss it with the other joint tenants before you take any action.